 Both parties conceded that the Key West ordinance fulfilled the first measure.
 However, the City could not show due diligence and sufficient data to support that an increase of tattoo parlors would deter tourism in the historic district.
 Judge Pryor, in his decision, was open to the idea that tattoo parlors could have a detrimental effect on tourism in the historic district, but the City’s lack of evidence and mere “appeal to common sense” did not meet the Court’s satisfaction of burden of proof.
 Thus the City was unable to satisfy the second measure and could not provide ample reasoning for the restriction of Mr. Buehrle’s First Amendment Protections.

 The attorneys of Massey & Duffy, PLLC are experienced in civil litigation and appellate law.
-If you have a case regarding protection of your civil rights, contact our office at (352) 505-8900 to schedule a Consultation today.
+If you have a case regarding the protection of your civil rights, contact our office at (352) 505-8900 to schedule a consultation today.